turbulenz/turbulenz_engine/docs/source/hub/user_guide.rst

     This is not the total amount that you will receive.
     The developer revenue share depends on the payment provider used and your agreement with Turbulenz.

+    **X Completed transactions:** This is the total number of completed transactions broken down by payment provider.

+    **X Revenue (USD):** This is the approximate total revenue broken down by payment provider.

     **Offering "X" purchased:** This is the amount of purchases of the "X" offering per day.
     This only includes transactions with a real payment provider (test payments on preview games are not included).
     A transaction with multiple offerings in the basket will increase this value by the total amount of the offering